ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-thumb"><img src="../images/screen_payments3.jpg" width="200px" height="300px"/></div>
     <div class="post-content">
         <h3 class="post-title">Add Card</h3>
-        <p>To add a credit card simple table an image of the your credit card.
-Some card with raised lettering my not be detected, if this is the case please add the credit card manually.
-The add card screen also has a log of your credit card transactions<br><br> <b>*** Remember in order to pay for items by card you neeed to add one ***</b></p>
+        <p>To add a credit card simple take an image of the your credit card.
+Some cards with raised lettering my not be detected, if this is the case please add the credit card manually.
+The add card screen also has a log of your credit card transactions<br><br> <b>*** Remember in order to pay for items by card, you neeed to add one ***</b></p>

  </div>
 </div>